"Life is really simple, but we insist on making it complicated."

 -Annamalai Swami

 Awakening to your true nature is an ordinary experience available to everyone.
-It is not an impossible or mystical journey, but a simple realization of what you truly are, pure consciousness.
+It is not an impossible or mystical journey, but a simple realization of what you truly are, awareness itself.
 This understanding forms the essence of spirituality.

 The transient nature of the world makes it clear that seeking truth—not material gains or passing pleasures—is what truly matters.
 What can you carry with you beyond this life?
 The wise person begins the search now.